School of Creatology

 The monthly newsletter will help…

-SoC is a new, online, co-creative school
+It is a small, independent, online, co-creative school

 specialising in Creatology, the Subject of Creativity.